DilipMallavarapu/sentinel-firmware/README.md

-# Sentinel — firmware security analysis
+# Sentinel: firmware security analysis

 Point it at a firmware image.
 It extracts, analyses, optionally boots the thing, and reports findings that carry evidence you can re-check later.